 One the surface, schematics and layouts just look like intricate drawings, belying their true relationship.
 A PCB schematic shows the overall concept and basic connections in your PCB, while your layout is more like the blueprints you would use to build your PCB.
 Data in your layout must accurately reflect the data in your schematic in vice versa.

 Now that everything in PCB design has become digitized, data can be passed back-and-forth between schematic and layout, with the goal of synchronizing the information in both windows.
-Information in your component library must also synchronize with the layout and schematic, ensuring that the diagram in your schematic contains all the components and connections that appear in your layout.
+Information in your component must also synchronize with the layout and schematic, ensuring that the diagram in your schematic contains all the components and connections that appear in your layout.

 Updates in the schematic or layout could include swapped components, defining signal nets, pin swaps, establishing routing directives, or any number of other changes.
 Your software needs to pass all of these changes between schematic and layout in order to keep your design consistent.